ice1000/jimgui/README.md

 This project is created for a code editor which is another project currently not open-sourced.

+For mac, you should add `-XstartOnFirstThread` JVM argument.

 # Demo

 + [Partly re-implementation of imgui_demo.cpp](core/test/org/ice1000/jimgui/tests/Demo.java).